learnification/pl-scripts/PL/example2/question_bank.md

 D: None of the above
 E: All of the above
 ###
 id: 51
 type: Check Box
-title: Font-Related Properties
+title: Relative CSS Units
 topic: CSS Basic 1
-tags: Medium, CSS Properties, Auto
+tags: Medium, CSS Units, Auto
-question: Which of the following are valid ways to define font-related properties in CSS?
-(Select all that apply.)
+question: Which units of measurement are relative in CSS?
-*A: font-family:Arial, sans-serif;
+A: px
-*B: font-weight:700;
+*B: em
-*C: font-style:italic;
+*C: %
-D: font-size:18;
+*D: rem
-E: font-family:Times New Roman:
+E: pt
 ###
 id: 52
 type: Check Box